LukeHackett/ocp-study-examples/chapter-1/README.md

 			int one = 20;    // Effectively final
 			int two = one;
-			two++;           // Not final (as value has changed) int three;       // Effectively final (as it's only assigned once) if (one == 3) three = 3;
+			two++;           // Not final (as value has changed) int three;       // Effectively final (as it's only assigned once as part of the below if condition) if (one == 3) three = 3;
 			else three = 4;
 			int four = 4;    // Not final (as value has changed)